SAIL-GuoLab/DeepContrast_Demo/README.md

 **Newly_generated_prediction** is an empty folder and will be filled with new predictions once "./Demo_scripts/generate_new_predictions.py" is executed.

 **Environment_setup** contains the anaconda configuration file "DeepContrast.yml" with which one can quickly configure an environment suitable to run our scripts.
-If it doesn't work on your machine, you would probably need to manually install the required packages (and anaconda as well if not installed).
+If it doesn't work on your machine, you would probably need to manually install the required packages.
+More details can be found [here](https://github.com/SAIL-GuoLab/DeepContrast_Demo/tree/master/Environment_setup).

 *More detailed descriptions can be found in the respective folders.*